What is ADHD Masking?

 • Hiding negative emotions caused by responsibilities (i.e. shame or guilt).

-Examples of ADHD masking
+Examples of ADHD Masking

 Effects of ADHD Masking

 As mentioned, masking is a way for people to cope with ADHD.
-Therefore, it may seem as a good trait to have by some individuals.
+Therefore, it may seem like a good trait to have.
+However, ADHD masking has several downsides that should be taken into consideration:

 • Some research suggests that people who mask autistic symptoms may struggle with their own identity. ⁶

+Some research suggests these gender differences may also have to do with other conditions existing alongside ADHD.
 For example, men with ADHD are more likely to struggle with oppositional defiant disorder.
-This condition causes very outward behaviors – such as aggression – making masking more difficult.
+This condition causes very outward behaviors (i.e. aggression) and makes masking more difficult.

 How to Cope with ADHD Masking